mattyvioo/lod-analysis-tool/README.md

 ## Installation

-Follow the official documentation to integrate Python in the Enigne first. https://docs.unrealengine.com/5.1/en-US/scripting-the-unreal-editor-using-python/
+Follow the official documentation to integrate Python in the Engine first. https://docs.unrealengine.com/5.1/en-US/scripting-the-unreal-editor-using-python/

 The **custom_menu_unreal.py**, **lod_analysis_tool.py**, **ToolGUI_ui.py** and **ToolGUI.ui** must stay in the same folder.